Someone recently asked me,

 This can be hard initially if you currently see clients throughout the week.
 It can also feel ‘counter-intuitive’ and I totally get that.

-Everyone I’ve worked with through mentoring and on the Radiant Business courses has initially expressed disbelief or resistance to reducing their practice days to two.
+Everyone I’ve worked with through mentoring and on the Radiant Business courses has initially expressed disbelief or resistance to reducing their practice days.
 BUT, once they try it they tell me they wish they had done it before!

 If you’d like the idea of streamlining and you’d like more tips and tools, why not take a look at Your Radiant Business School 30 day e-course?